Canal: 19th century

 Twenty years later, an expansionist United States, that just acquired colonies after defeating Spain in the 1898 Spanish–American War, and whose Navy became more important, decided to reactivate the project.
 The United States and Colombia did not reach agreement on the terms of a canal treaty (see Hay–Herrán Treaty).
 Panama, which did not have (and still does not have) a land connection with the rest of Colombia, was already thinking of independence.
 In 1903 the United States, with support from Panamanians who expected the canal to provide substantial wages, revenues, and markets for local goods and services, took Panama province away from Colombia, and set up a puppet republic (Panama).
 Its currency, the Balboa – a name that suggests the country began as a way to get from one hemisphere to the other – was a replica of the US dollar.
 The US dollar was and remains legal tender (used as currency).
-A U.S. military zone, the Canal Zone, 10 mi wide, with U.S. military stationed there (bases, 2 TV stations, channels 8 and 10, Pxs, a U.S.-style high school), split Panama in half.
+A US military zone, the Canal Zone, 10 mi wide, with US military stationed there (bases, 2 TV stations, channels 8 and 10, Pxs, a US-style high school), split Panama in half.
 The Canal – a major engineering project – was built.
-The U.S. did not feel that conditions were stable enough to withdraw until 1979.
+The US did not feel that conditions were stable enough to withdraw until 1979.
 The withdrawal from Panama contributed to President Jimmy Carter's defeat in 1980.